billc0sta/Aerospec/docs/docs.md

 the standard library for Array utilities
 #### Array.len
 `Array.len(arr)` is the length of array `arr`.
-a runtime error is raised if `arr` is not of type array.
+a runtime error is raised if:
+- `arr` is not of type array.
 example:
 ```
 IO.print(Array.len([1, 2, 3]), "\n") // 3